-It is important to remember that once your braces are removed, your teeth and gums will be sensitive.
+It is important to remember that when getting braces off your teeth and gums will be sensitive.
 Thus, you will have to pay extra attention to your diet, and dental hygiene.
 Your orthodontist will recommend you a retainer, to keep your teeth in place.
 Read on to find what to expect when braces are taken off, and how to protect your teeth after braces.

-Many people will ask friends or family who have had their braces removed whether or not the process is painful.
-Some will receive mixed answers, but in truth, the answer is a big and fortunate no. Although you may hear some cracking and popping during the removal, this is perfectly normal and is not harming your teeth, nor will it cause any pain.
+Many people will ask friends or family who have had their braces removed: does it hurt to get your braces off?
+Some will receive mixed answers, but in truth, the answer is a big and fortunate no, getting your braces off will not hurt you.
+Although you may hear some cracking and popping during the removal, this is perfectly normal and is not harming your teeth, nor will it cause any pain.

 The tool that the orthodontist will use to remove the braces can sometimes cause a feeling of pressure, but the pressure does not cause pain.
 There may be a bit of discomfort and slight feeling of popping, but it will not hurt!
 Keep in mind that getting used to your new retainer afterward may indeed hurt, though.